rundeck/docs/docs/learning/solutions/automated-diagnostics/tours.md

 ## Automated Diagnostics
 ### Following the Tours

-In addition to the library of prebuilt Automation Jobs, this Solution includes a collection of in-product **Tours** that guide you through integrating the automation with your infrastructure and tooling - including PagerDuty’s Incident Response.
+In addition to the library of prebuilt Automation Jobs, the Automated Diagnostics Solution includes a collection of in-product **Tours** that guide you through integrating these prebuilt, automated-workflows with your infrastructure and tooling - including PagerDuty’s Incident Response.

-To begin using the Solution, it is recommended that you follow the included Tours.
+It's recommended that you follow the included Tours before starting to use this.

 ::: tip Tip
 To initiate any Tour, click the Tours icon at the bottom right of your screen (next to the light bulb icon) and select the Tour you’d like.